 Q. Who’s at risk for prescription addiction?

-A. Both women and men abuse prescription drugs at about the same rate.
-Women are twice
+A. Both women and men are at risk for prescription addiction.
+People at the highest

-Q. What steps can be taken to avoid addiction?
+Q. What steps can be taken to prevent addiction?

 If you have opioids, tranquilizers, or stimulant prescription medicines, keep them